yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 ![alt text](https://github.com/yenholaivy/SFPD-Incident-Reports-Analysis/blob/main/img/incident-category-pie.png)

 Based on the pie chart and data above, larceny theft category made up 30% of the incident reports.
-I found this number quite large, and decided to focus on the this category to find out more information about larceny theft in San Francisco.
+I found this number quite large, and I decided to focus on the this category to find out more information about larceny theft in San Francisco.

 #### Larceny Theft